-20.D.4. - Reasonable Suspicion - If an employee's behavior or performance promotes a reasonable suspicion of impairment, the employee may be asked to submit to a drug and/or alcohol test.
-Supervisors who suspect such impairment must advise their Administrative Authority.
+20.D.3.
+Reasonable Suspicion If an employee's behavior or performance supports a reasonable suspicion of impairment, the employee may be asked to submit to a drug and/or alcohol test.
+Supervisors who suspect such impairment must advise their Administrative Authority immediately.
 (See Judicialnet - Reasonable Suspicion Report).
 The Administrative Authority will determine whether to request testing.
 If testing occurs during working hours, the employee must be transported to an approved offsite testing facility.
 All test results arising from this policy shall ensure privacy, proper chain of custody, and remain confidential.
-Any information should be communicated on a strict "need to know" basis.
 Any testing where the outcome is a positive result shall be verified through a confirmatory method.
-If a positive test is verified through a confirmatory test, it will be deemed a violation of this policy.
-Reasonable suspicion may be established if an employee exhibits the physical symptoms of intoxication of drug use, such as slurred speech, difficulty walking, glassy eyes, or breath that smells of alcohol; the employee is observed in possession of or using drugs or alcohol; an employee exhibits a pattern of abnormal conduct or erratic behavior; or reliable reports
+If a positive test is verified through a confirmatory test, the employee will be deemed in violation of this policy.

+Reasonable suspicion may be established if an employee exhibits any physical symptoms of intoxication or drug use; the employee is observed in possession of or using drugs or alcohol; an employee exhibits a pattern of abnormal conduct or erratic behavior; or reliable reports of drug or alcohol use are received from credible sources, or the employee admits to such use.
+(See Judicialnet - Reasonable Suspicion Report for an inclusive list of examples)

 If reasonable suspicion is established based on the information above, it is considered a violation of this policy for an employee to refuse to submit to testing.
 Refusal may result in referral to mandatory treatment and/or in corrective or disciplinary action up to and including termination of employment.
-In the case of mandatory treatment, it is the employee's responsibility to verify compliance to her or his Administrative Authority.
+In the case of mandatory treatment, it is the employee's responsibility to verify compliance to their Administrative Authority.
 For employees paid from federal funds, where federal laws or regulations are more stringent than those contained in this policy, the federal regulations and procedures supersede this policy.